shortcircuit404/FM-DX-Webserver-Ban-Sync/README.md

 # FM-DX Webserver Ban Sync — Database Branch README

-This branch contains the synchronized ban-list database used by all participating FM-DX Webserver and TEF server deployments.
+This branch contains the synchronized ban-list database used by all interconnected FM-DX Webserver and TEF deployments.

-Only database files should be modified here. **Do not commit source code to this branch.**
+Only the ban database should be modified here. **Do not commit plugin code to this branch.**

 ---

 ## Database File Location

-All data lives in:

 ```
 ban-sync-db/db.json